Cycling among grapes and hops.

 Transfer back to the starting point of the journey

-Wednesday, Saturdays and Sundays at 9.30 am there is the possibility to transfer back to Bamberg with a small bus (with bike trailer).
-Arrival at 12.00 pm.
-The driver comes to pick you up at your hotel and has much room for you, your luggage and where required your own bicycle.
+Wednesday, Sundays and Sunday at 9:00 am there is the possibility to transfer back to Bamberg with a small bus (with bike trailer).
+Arrival at noon.
+The driver comes to pick you up at your hotel and has much room for you, your luggage and (when required) your own bicycle.
 The bus takes you back to your first hotel, thus ensuring a perfect return service without transfer and the hassle of hauling luggage.

 Extra costs which are not included in the tour price

 A possibly applicable tourism tax is not included in the tour price and has to be paid locally.